rtic-rs/rtic/book/en/src/by-example/tips.md

 ## Generics

-Resources may appear in contexts as resource proxies or as unique references (`&mut-`) depending on the priority of the task.
-Because the same resource may appear as *different* types in different contexts one cannot refactor a common operation that uses resources into a plain function; however, such refactor is possible using *generics*.

 All resource proxies implement the `rtic::Mutex` trait.
-On the other hand, unique references (`&mut-`) do *not* implement this trait (due to limitations in the trait system) but one can wrap these references in the [`rtic::Exclusive`] newtype which does implement the `Mutex` trait.
+If a resource does not implement this, one can wrap it in the [`rtic::Exclusive`] newtype which does implement the `Mutex` trait.
 With the help of this newtype one can write a generic function that operates on generic resources and call it from different tasks to perform some operation on the same set of resources.